What is Zero Knowledge Proof and its role in blockchain?

 With the advancement of technology, the scope of fraudulent activities has also risen with time.
 Hence, maintaining security protocols is one of the major tasks in the process of transactions.
 While blockchain has come up as one of the promising innovations, we need additional security standards for maintaining security in transactions.
 In such circumstances, Zero Knowledge Proof or ZKP is a good option.

-To make the transactions fully secure, cryptographic techniques are used on a blockchain platform.
 Cryptography has been associated with blockchain right from its inception.
 However, the combination of blockchain and cryptography has attracted people’s attention recently after ZKP was introduced.
+Cryptographic techniques are used to secure the transaction fully on a blockchain platform.
 In other words, the amalgamation of blockchain and cryptography has given a secured mode of financial transactions.

 What is Zero-Knowledge Proof?